brannonvann/xmatters-sync/README.md

 - Supervisors - xMatters targetNames of supervisors of the group.
 If multiple Supervisors, separate names by pipes (|)
 - Members - xMatters targetNames of members of the group.
 If multiple Members, separate names  by pipes (|)

+## xMatters Worfklow Configuration
+1. Import the xmtoolboxStandardSync.zip folder into your xMatters environment.
+2. Go find the newly imported workflow's webhook URL in Flow Designer.
+3. Copy that value into config.js for the variable `prod.resultsApiPath`.